SharePoint/sp-dev-docs/docs/sp-add-ins/register-sharepoint-add-ins.md

 Register your SharePoint Add-ins in Azure ACS by using Visual Studio, the Seller Dashboard, or an AppRegNew.aspx page, and retrieve registration information.

 For the remote components of a provider-hosted SharePoint Add-in to interact with SharePoint using OAuth, the add-in must first register with the [Azure ACS](https://msdn.microsoft.com/en-us/library/azure/gg429788.aspx) cloud-based service and the SharePoint App Management Service of the tenancy or farm.
-(It is called "App Management Service" because SharePoint Add-ins were originally called "apps for SharePoint".)
+(It is called "App Management Service" because SharePoint Add-ins were originally called "apps for SharePoint.")

 > [!NOTE]
 > This is not required for SharePoint-hosted add-ins.